International freshman applicants must be high school graduates (students that have the equivalent of a diploma in the United States).

 Visit our Frequently Asked Questions page to learn more about submitting official documents.

-If you apply for admission before graduating from high school, you must submit an official (or attested copy) of all final transcript(s) and an updated credentials evaluation after you graduate from high school.
+If you apply for admission before graduating from high school, you must submit an official (or attested copy) of all final transcript(s) after you graduate from high school.

 Please note that citizens from the following areas are exempt from needing to submit a credential evaluation: